-The next generation has arrived, and with it, a clash of titans: Illumina, Thermo Fisher and Qiagen are all competing for the clinical market.
+The next generation of DNA sequencers has arrived, and with it, a clash of titans: Illumina, Thermo Fisher and Qiagen are all competing for the clinical diagnostics market.

 Next-generation sequencing (NGS) companies are redefining DNA sequencing.
-What began as small-scale PCR and Sanger sequencing efforts has now mushroomed into a $20Bn market with broad medical implications for cancer and chronic disease, including FDA approved cystic fibrosis tests and large-scale cancer genome studies that lead to new targeted therapies.
+What began as small-scale PCR and Sanger sequencing efforts have now mushroomed into a $20Bn market with broad medical implications for cancer and chronic disease, including FDA-approved tests for cystic fibrosis and large-scale cancer genome studies that have led to new targeted therapies.

-Illumina controls 75% of this market with its sequencing-by-synthesis (SBS).
+Illumina controls 75% of this market with its sequencing-by-synthesis (SBS) method.
 Its closest competitor is Thermo Fisher, which rides on ion semiconductor sequencing (Ion Torrent), followed by Pacific Biosciences’ single molecule real-time (SMRT) sequencing.
-Thermo Fisher and Pacific Life Sciences control the remaining 25% of the market.
+Together, Thermo Fisher and Pacific Life Sciences control the remaining 25% of the market.

-With such a tightly locked market, what role does Qiagen envision for its recently launched GeneReader?
+With such a tightly locked market, what role does Qiagen envision for its GeneReader system?
 To understand Qiagen’s bid to join the field of NGS, we’ll need to understand the competition to make genomic sequencing bigger, faster, and cheaper.

-The introduction of the HiSeq X10 set the bar at $1K per genome, but the more subtle costs lie in million-dollar equipment and running hundreds of samples at once.
-As a group of 10 HiSeq X’s, the HiSeq x10 represents a $10M investment, which is out of reach for most institutions.
+The introduction of the HiSeq X10 set the bar at $1,000 per genome, but the more subtle costs lie in million-dollar equipment and running hundreds of samples at once.
+The HiSeq X10 alone represents a $10M investment, which is out of reach for most institutions.